North Carolina Assault Defense Attorneys

 Contact Our Assault Defense Lawyers

-If you are facing aggravated assault charges, contact our Raleigh assault lawyers as soon as possible.
+If you are facing assault charges, contact our Raleigh assault lawyers as soon as possible.
 You should also avoid making statements to the police.
-Remember that you have a right to lawyer.
+Remember that you have a right to a lawyer.

-The dedicated aggravated assault attorneys at Kurtz & Blum can help guide you through your aggravated assault charge and find the best solution for you, whether if it is a trial or a plea bargain.
+The dedicated assault attorneys at Kurtz & Blum can help guide you through your assault charge and find the best solution for you, whether if it is a trial or a plea bargain.
 Our team of defense lawyers is prepared to help you.
-We are experienced in handling aggravated assault cases.
+We are experienced in handling assault cases.

 Our criminal defense attorneys help people throughout Wake County, North Carolina.
 We frequently handle offenses arising out of the following cities: Cary, Fuquay-Varina, Holly Springs, Raleigh, Knightdale, New Hope, Apex, Morrisville, Wendell, Wake Forest, Garner, Rolesville, and Zebulon.
 Contact us today.